 "They took back the old kitchen maid that left previously.
 She'd gone somewhere else, she was an older girl.
 I was really too young for the job actually, because it was such a great big stone kitchen.
 I was supposed to get on my hands and knees and scrub the floor but I couldn't do it!
 I wasn't… I couldn't get the work done in time with everything that was there, what with the washing up, loads and loads of washing up as I say I used to be washing… and I can remember one occasion when the chauffeur came with the major once.
 He came out to help me, it was about 10 o'clock, and all this washing up I had to do, he came out… but the cook came out and told him "No look that's her job" he said, "Leave her alone" he said, "You come away from it."
 Oh and he used to feel so sorry for me, you know, he said "I'd never let a girl of mine go to service."
 Said "It's terrible…" Still!
 I mean I learnt a lot… it's all experience, I learnt a lot from that."

 Many thanks for sending me such an interesting interview.
 The vicar at the time would, I think, have been the Rev. Oscar Wade Wilde (who was apparently very proud to be distantly related to the famous Oscar Wilde).
 The old vicarage of All Saints, where your great grandmother must have worked, was pulled down in the 1960s, but its grounds used to occupy most of the space between the churchyard and Westwood Road, including what is now Clare Court.
 The present vicarage in Westwood Road just takes up a very small part of this area.
 The pub mentioned might have been the Bricklayer's Arms or the Spare Rib, now on the sites of nos.
-2 and 5, Church Street, or the Dun Horse, that still survives as a pub but is now known as The Aviator, in the corner between Church Place and Ramsey Road.
+2 and 5, Church Street, or the Dun Horse, that became The Aviator, in the corner between Church Place and Ramsey Road, and which has now been converted into a private house.
 More information welcome!
 (PG)

 Go on to Betty Yeandle's account of her time at SLEPE HALL SCHOOL.